Convert anything, at global scale.

 Why convert CPIO to JAR?

-Convert to JAR when the output is meant to be consumed by Java tooling or the JVM.
+Choose JAR as target when the output is meant to be consumed by Java tooling or the JVM.

 What changes when converting CPIO to JAR?